BlueWallet/BlueWallet/README.md

 Grab an issue from [the backlog](https://github.com/BlueWallet/BlueWallet/projects/1), try to start or submit a PR, any doubts we will try to guide you.
 Contributors have a private telegram group, request access by email bluewallet@bluewallet.io

+## Translations

+We accepts translations via [Transifex](https://www.transifex.com/bluewallet/bluewallet/)

+To participate you need to:
+1. Sign up to Transifex
+2. Find BlueWallet project
+3. Send join request
+4. After we accept your request you will be able to start translating!
+That's it!

+Transifex automatically creates Pull Request when language reaches 100% translation.
+We also trigger this by hand before each release, so don't worry if you can't translate everything, every word counts.

 ## RESPONSIBLE DISCLOSURE